KyleTelfer/Physics_with_Perceptual_Containers/Framework_Overview/1b-Framework_Application_List.md

   - **Purpose**: To push boundaries, explore radical ideas, or identify theoretical limits.
   - **Challenges**: Scope creep (expanding beyond the original goal) and scope blowout (losing focus on the desired result).
 - **Framework Application**:
-  - **Degradation Factor**: Used to account for theoretical uncertainties (e.g., unobserved interactions, open volumes).
+  - **Degradation Factor**: Used to account for theoretical uncertainties (e.g., unobserved interactions, open containers).
   - **Disengaging Thresholds**:
     - Theoretical limits: If assumptions become too unrealistic (e.g., mass of input waste exceeds known material densities), disengage and revisit assumptions.
     - Scope control: Regularly check if the analysis aligns with the desired result to avoid scope creep.